-Duirinish village is located north of Loch Ness & is relished for its preserved township.
+Duirinish village is located north of Loch Ness, and is relished for its preserved township.

-A location full of original charm & an active farming community, Duirinish is a safe bet for Highland cattle.
+A location full of original charm, and an active farming community, Duirinish is a safe bet for Highland cattle.

 Pollock County Park is the largest park located in Glasgow.
-Here you’ll find a combination of woodlands & gardens with plenty to do.
+Here you’ll find a combination of woodlands, and gardens with plenty to do.

-Visit the Pollock house for a peek into the founding of the National Trust of Scotland or take a riverside walk & of course spot yourself some Highland coos.
+Visit the Pollock house for a peek into the founding of the National Trust of Scotland or take a riverside walk, and of course spot yourself some Highland coos.

 Great location just five miles from the city center.
-We grabbed lunch from their brasserie, which has great views of the property & golf course.
+We grabbed lunch from their brasserie, which has great views of the property, and golf course.

 There is a slight walk from the parking lot to the location of the cattle.
 I recommended wearing good hiking/walking shoes that you don’t mind getting dirty.
-Trails are free & there are other animals to enjoy along the way.
+Trails are free, and there are other animals to enjoy along the way.

 Located south of Edinburgh city.
-A five-star hotel with gardens, golf courses, & Scottish cuisine served at their restaurant.
+A five-star hotel with gardens, golf courses, and Scottish cuisine served at their restaurant.

-Visit the gardens tearoom or take a stroll to enjoy the peacocks & Highland cattle on the property.
+Visit the gardens tearoom or take a stroll to enjoy the peacocks, and Highland cattle on the property.